 Thus man speaks of a noble stone, plant, horse, falcon, whenever it appears perfect after its own nature.
 Thus, a man is noble to the extent he is perfect according to his nature.
 Unlike a stone, a plant, or an animal, whose nature is simply given to them, man, as a free and rational being, chooses to follow, or not, his nature freely.
 This leads then to the question of how one should live.

 In Vedic teachings, men are said to be motivated by pleasure, success, or duty.
 These motivations should be clear, since all men have experienced them.
 Pleasure is restricted to sensual pleasure, success may take the form of founding movements, etc. Duty, is higher than the other two, since it is directed outward, yet it is ultimately insufficient.
-Kierkegaard, in Either/Or provides a detailed phenomenological analysis of both a life devoted to sensuality and the one devoted to the sense of duty, for those interested.
+Kierkegaard, in Either/Or provides a detailed phenomenological analysis of both a life devoted to sensuality and to a life devoted to the sense of duty, for those interested.

 Beyond those three, there is liberation from all desire, the transcendence of one’s self and nature.
 However, the Western path of affirmation seeks instead to affirm one’s self and nature, i.e., nobility is the fourth motivation.
 How that is to be done was Dante’s path.
 That was philosophy which “has wisdom [sophia] for her subject matter and love for her form, and for the composition of the one with the other the practice of speculation.”